strangebroadcasts/weekendraytracer/notes/notes.md

   * Let $D = A - C$, so $(D + tB) \cdot (D + tB) - R^2 = 0$
   * TODO: Finish this derivation
 * RTiaW's solution is $t^2 (B \cdot B) + 2t (B \cdot (A-C)) + (A-C) \cdot (A-C) - R^2 = 0$
+* The surface normal is perpendicular to the surface.
+For spheres, the normal is in the direction of the intersection point minus the sphere center.
+* We normalize normals to unit length (convenient for shading)